Man arrested after vehicle pursuit shuts down U.S. 280 - Shelby County Reporter

 FROM STAFF REPORTS

-A Birmingham man was arrested on multiple charges after fleeing from authorities following a traffic stop on U.S. 280.
+A Birmingham man was arrested on multiple charges after fleeing from authorities following a traffic stop on U.S. 280 in Shelby County.

 Tadarius Hammond, 29, was identified as the driver of a vehicle involved in a traffic stop at U.S. 280 and Meadowbrook Road on Thursday, Sept.
 16 at about 12:46 a.m.